 Whether you’re a runner or a walker, if you experience joint pain—from the ankle to the hip—it’s worth looking into a treadmill with a shock absorption.
 Luckily for you, we’ve got you covered in this roundup of the five best shock-absorbing treadmills.

-Our expert product testers have hands-on experience with nearly all of the products listed in this roundup.
+Our expert product testers—which include certified personal trainers, CrossFit coaches, Olympic athletes, and triathletes— have hands-on experience with nearly all of the products listed in this roundup, and have used and tested more than 50 other treadmills.
 If we haven’t tested one of these treadmills, we’ve tried one of the brand’s closest models to the one we featured.

-Our team of experts are also fitness professionals ranging from nutrition coaches to certified personal trainers.
-Collectively, we have over a decade worth of experience.
+Collectively, we have over 100 years worth of experience.
 Our goal is to use our knowledge to help you decide on the best piece of fitness equipment for your home gym based on your needs and fitness level.
+We do this by rating treadmills 1 to 5 on certain criteria, including:

 Best Shock-Absorbing Treadmill Overall: NordicTrack Commercial 1750